Publication Ethics

 Plagiarism

-All manuscript submitted to ARSNET are routinely subjected to similarity check procedure to identify the works’ originality and detect any indication of plagiarism.
+All manuscript submitted to ARSNET are routinely subjected to similarity check procedure with Turnitin to identify the works’ originality and detect any indication of plagiarism.
 ARSNET only accepts manuscripts that have not been previously published nor being considered for publication elsewhere.
 Any indication of plagiarism conducted by the authors will be followed-up by the editorial team.

 Peer-Review Policy